Stateful Action

 Some actions have states.
-The typical values of states are boolean or string.
-However, other types of states are possible if you want.
+The typical values of states are boolean or string values.
+However, other types of states are possible if necessary.

 Actions which have states are called stateful.

-Some menus are called toggle menu.
-For example, fullscreen menu has a state which has two values – fullscreen and non-fullscreen.
+Some menus are called toggle menus.
+For example, the “Maximized” menu has two state values – maximized and unmaximized.
 The value of the state is changed every time the menu is clicked.
-An action corresponds to the fullscreen menu also have a state.
-Its value is TRUE or FALSE and it is called boolean value.
-TRUE corresponds to fullscreen and FALSE to non-fullscreen.
+An action that corresponds to the “Maximized” menu also has a state.
+The value of the state is boolean, which is TRUE or FALSE.
+TRUE corresponds to maximized and FALSE to unmaximized.

-The following is an example code to implement a fullscreen menu except the signal handler.
-The signal handler will be shown later.
+The following is an example code to implement a “Maximized”

 NULL, g_variant_new_boolean (FALSE));